QUESTIONS AND ANSWERS

 A: Most likely, the answer is no. In our research of several types of these products, we were amazed at the lack of iodine stated.
 As a matter of fact, some kelp or sea lettuce contains no iodine or just parts per billion.
 In 1992, an independent lab confirmed three out of five health food mass-market iodine products had zero iodine and zero iodide in the product.
 The good news is that the FDA’s new supplement labeling law should resolve some of the content issues.
 Still, consumers have to trust the company to have the same content in bottle as is on the label.
 We recommend you have the company back up their product with independent lab reports, which is required for each batch produce.
 These reports are available from TPCS upon request.

 Just added in 2022.
 When our company started in 1945 there was two iodine products on the market.
 Lugol's solution and ours which was called Ioaquasol then.
 Now it is just Iosol.
 Today's media market is loaded with facsimiles.
 (Unbelievable advertising) So be careful what you read out there.
 We have seen so many companies come and go.
 Advertising and puffery which makes your decisions much more difficult.
 The natural health care doctor's choice if needed is Iosol.

 Q: What is hypothyroidism?

 A: Hypothyroidism is an under active thyroid which results when the thyroid is under functioning, usually due to lack of iodine.
 The thyroid is the body’s thermostat.
 It regulates how you burn energy.
 If the body is not metabolizing properly, the system slows down, fatigue set in and weight stays on.
-Symptoms are numerous, including chronic fatigue, cold hands and feet, extreme mood swings, depression, excessive menstrual flow, severe headaches, rapid weight gain, cracked heels and poor memory.
+Symptoms are numerous, including chronic fatigue, cold hands and feet, extreme mood swings, depression, hair falling out, excessive menstrual flow, severe headaches, rapid weight gain, cracked heels and poor memory.